MechanicalRock/mechanicalrock.github.io/_posts/2024-04-29-dependabot-management.markdown

 ### Notification Fatigue

 The first solution to notification fatigue is to limit the number and type of PRs raised by dependabot.
 Before raising those eyebrows please keep in mind this is exclusive of security updates.
-These in fact can not be limit with Dependabot turned on.
-I am talking about patch and minor upgrades being turned off.
-To do this we can create a `.github/dependabot.yml` file in the root of the repository.
+Security update PRs from Dependabot in fact can not be limited this config file.
+I am only talking about patch and minor upgrades being turned off.

+To put these limits in place we can create a `.github/dependabot.yml` file in the root of the repository.
 This file can be used to configure the behavior of Dependabot.
 Below is an example of a configuration file that limits the number and type of PRs raised by Dependabot.

 ```yaml
 version: 2